bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 You will get something like this:<br>
 `Board ID=[6EDX8] State: 00 (hex)`<br>
 The ID is your boards' serial number.
 Write this down.<br>
+If you have more of these boards connected, you will see more boards in the list.

 ### Step 6: Add the virtual switches in Domoticz
 In Domoticz you need to create one virtual switch for every relay.<br>